Edinburgh-Genome-Foundry/DnaCauldron/docs/index.rst

 Installation
 -------------

-You can install DnaCauldron through PIP
+You can install DNA Cauldron through PIP

 .. code:: shell